ComputationalPsychiatry/UniQC/README.md

 The best starting point are the demo scripts contained in `demo/[MrClassName]`.
 Details to each demo are given below.

-The example data to run most of the scripts is a real-time multi-echo fMRI dataset, provided by Heunis, Stephan, 2020, "rt-me-fMRI: A task and resting state dataset for real-time, multi-echo fMRI methods development and validation", https://doi.org/10.34894/R1TNL8, DataverseNL, V1 and Please download it separately at https://dataverse.nl/dataverse/rt-me-fmri.
+The example data to run most of the scripts is a real-time multi-echo fMRI dataset, provided by Heunis, Stephan, 2020, "rt-me-fMRI: A task and resting state dataset for real-time, multi-echo fMRI methods development and validation", https://doi.org/10.34894/R1TNL8, DataverseNL, V1.
+Please download it separately at https://dataverse.nl/dataverse/rt-me-fmri.

 ## Contact/Support